sketchplugins/plugin-directory/README.md

 - [Dynamic button plugin for Sketch.app 3.5](https://github.com/fuggfuggfugg/sketch-dynamic-button-3.5), by fuggfuggfugg: Dynamic button plug-in for Sketch.app 3.5 allows to create buttons with fixed paddings no matter what text you add.
 - [HTML Export](https://github.com/mludowise/sketch-html-export), by Mel Ludowise: Generates an HTML page of images from your artboard.
 - [Utility Belt](https://github.com/frankko/utilitybelt), by Frank Kolodziej: An always-expanding collection of simple, focused plugins for Sketch.
-- [FontFinder](https://github.com/ukn530/fontfinder), by Tatsuya Uchida: Sketch Plugin to find and select font items in a current page
 - [Sketch Color Vars](https://github.com/philsinatra/sketch-color-vars), by Phil Sinatra: A Sketch plugin that will export the fill color of selected layers to SCSS, LESS and CSS files.
 - [Gifmock For Sketch](https://github.com/stevenfabre/gifmock-for-sketch), by Steven Fabre: Easily create GIFs from your mocks
 - [Fluid for Sketch](https://github.com/matt-curtis/fluid-for-sketch), by Matt Curtis: Fluid is a Sketch plugin that provides a means to create more constraint-based, responsive designs.
 It is based on Auto Layout constraints.